 The UK has left the European Union (EU) and new rules are in place as of 1 January 2021.
 If you are an EU, European Economic Area (EEA) or Swiss citizen, you and your family need to apply to the EU Settlement Scheme to continue living in the UK.
-You will need to apply to this scheme before 30 June 2021 if you want to continue to live in the UK after 31 June 2021.

 What is the EU Settlement Scheme?